We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - diabetes and heart test

-LetsGetChecked’s coronavirus test is approved by the Food and Drug Administration (FDA) and is solely intended for people with mild COVID-19 symptoms — including fever, sore throat, mild or worsening cough, diarrhea, and loss of taste and smell — or those who have been exposed to someone with the disease.
+LetsGetChecked’s coronavirus test is approved by the Food and Drug Administration (FDA) and is solely intended for people with mild COVID-19 symptoms — including fever, sore throat, mild or worsening cough, diarrhea, and loss of taste and smell — or those exposed to someone with COVID-19.

 Before getting this test, you’ll need to answer a few questions about your health to determine your eligibility.